Don’t do anything stupid, Caroline Flack’s mum tells Phillip Schofield

 “I hope he’s done the right thing.
 I hope he feels better.
 I hope people now will let it settle.
 He’s lost his job, he’s lost his world.
 I think that’s enough for anybody.”

-ITV has not learnt anything after her daughter’s death about its duty of care, she claimed.
+Ms Flack claimed that ITV had not learnt anything from her daughter’s death about its duty of care to its staff.

 “They treat them as commodities.
 I know it’s a lovely job and they earn money.
 But also the television stations earn money from them.